Management for iOS

 After setting this, and on subsequent launches, you will be asked to enter the four-digit pin code.
 On devices with biometric sensors, you can use Touch-ID or Face-ID to authenticate.

-Once you have authenticated, the app comprises four main screens.
+Once you have authenticated, the app comprises of four main screens: